hmrc/income-tax-mtd-changelog/README.md

 #### Individual Calculations API

-New API version 6.0 added in Sandbox and Production with the following changes.
+New API version 6.0 added in Production with the following changes.

 Retrieve a Self Assessment Tax Calculation endpoint: